Cloud Chamber Track Visibility Calculator

 Interpreting the Results

-Suppose you build a 15 cm-tall chamber, keep the top at 20°C and the bottom at -20°C, use 90% isopropanol, and expect 5 MeV alpha particles from a smoke detector source.
-Plugging these numbers into the calculator might yield a supersaturation ratio of 1.45, droplet density around 1051 droplets/cm, and a track length of 2.1 cm.
+Suppose you build a 15 cm tall chamber, keep the top at 20°C and the bottom at -20°C, use 90% isopropanol, and expect 5 MeV alpha particles with an effective stopping power of 2000 MeV/(g/cm2).
+Plugging these numbers into the calculator might yield a supersaturation ratio above 1, high droplet density, and a track length around a few centimeters.
 The chamber is tall enough to contain the entire track, so you can expect bright, easily visible streaks piercing the fog.
 Reducing the temperature differential would lower the ratio and the droplet density, making the tracks fainter.

 Real cloud chambers involve complexities beyond this simplified model.
 Alcohol vapor interacts with air and its own condensed droplets, altering the effective supersaturation.
 Ionization energy loss varies with particle type and speed; heavy ions like alphas deposit far more energy than minimum-ionizing muons.
-The chamber walls and lighting also influence track visibility.
+The chamber walls, lighting geometry, airflow, vibration, contamination, and even the texture of the bottom plate all influence whether a predicted track is easy to see.
 Nevertheless, an order-of-magnitude estimate helps experimenters troubleshoot.
 If the ratio is too low, add more alcohol or improve insulation.
-If tracks are too short, switch to a thinner chamber or use a stronger radiation source.
+If tracks are too short, switch to a thinner chamber or use a stronger source only when appropriate and lawful.
 Understanding the underlying physics gives control over a device that otherwise might seem temperamental or magical.

 Historical Context